Kidney Stones Guidelines

 Types of Kidney Stones

-X-ray Characteristics of Urinary Stones
+X-ray Characteristics of Kidney and Urinary Stones

 Radiopaque Poor radiopaqueRadiolucent